rproskuryakov/rproskuryakov.github.io/content/posts/triton-sentence-transformer.md

 * [trt_layer_norm_fp32_fallback](https://onnxruntime.ai/docs/execution-providers/TensorRT-ExecutionProvider.html#trt_layer_norm_fp32_fallback): force Pow + Reduce ops in layer norm to FP32.
 Allowed values are “true” and “false”.

-So, how exactly does TensorRT Execution Provider optimise a model during runtime?
+How does the TensorRT Execution Provider optimize a model during runtime?

-Firstly, it attempts to fuse layers wherever possible so that the provider can replace them with high-performance ones that are optimised for the specific hardware in use at runtime.
+First, it attempts to fuse layers wherever possible, allowing the provider to replace them with high-performance implementations optimized for the specific hardware used during runtime.

-However, creating an engine from scratch is generally an expensive operation.
+However, building an engine from scratch is a resource-intensive process.
-After fusing layers, the provider conducts timing tests to select the fastest implementations for the actual GPU.
+After layer fusion, the provider runs timing tests to determine the fastest implementations for the target GPU.
-These tests require a few inputs, meaning your model may perform quite slowly at the beginning of deployment.
+These tests require several inputs, so the model may initially perform slowly right after deployment.
-Fortunately, this warm-up phase can be carried out before the model is ready to handle requests.
-The Triton model definition includes a dedicated section for this purpose.
+Fortunately, this warm-up phase can be completed before the model starts handling requests, and Triton's model definition includes a dedicated section for configuring this.

-You should generally experiment with the `max_workspace_size_bytes` parameter to achieve the best performance.
+To achieve optimal performance, it's recommended to experiment with the `max_workspace_size_bytes` parameter.

 ```prototext
 model_warmup [